 Maximum interference field strengths in Table 5 are about 1.5-2 dB above the ones in Table 1.
 The difference is a consequence of the lower standard deviation σI in the last simulation.

-Table 6– Relationship between Ewmed, LP, and E'imed for portable outdoor DTT reception and ΔLP=0.1%.
+Table 6– Relationship between Ewmed, LP, and Eimed for portable outdoor DTT reception and ΔLP=0.1%.